Biden’s budget includes a jump in climate spending: here’s why investing in innovation is crucial

 At the recent global leaders’ summit on climate change, Biden also announced a revival of Mission Innovation, a global initiative set up in parallel with the Paris climate agreement to spark public and private investment.

 Although climate policy is highly polarized in the United States, innovation receives widespread support.
-Large majorities from both parties endorse it in public opinion polls.
+Large majorities from both political parties endorse it in public opinion polls.
 So do organizations ranging from Green New Deal advocates to the tax- and regulation-averse U.S. Chamber of Commerce.

 Innovation can be a slow, complex process, as the decades-long story of renewable energy development shows.
-It’s now up to Congress to pass a budget that will move climate innovation faster.
+It’s now up to Congress to pass a budget that will move climate innovation more quickly.
 The increasing impact of rising temperatures shows there is no time to waste.

 David M. Hart is a professor of public policy at George Mason University